Hermitage Hotel, Mount Cook Village: 1914–1957

-1958 – current
+1958–present

 The government quickly built a new hotel, which opened only eight months later in May 1958.
 The building was designed by Christchurch architects Hall and MacKenzie, who were awarded a gold medal from the Institute of Architects for the design.
 The new hotel complex consisted of accommodation with private bathrooms for 60 guests, plus separate blocks for staff housing and a cottage for a park ranger.
 At the front of the hotel was a distinctive octagonal restaurant, the 'Panorama Room'.
 A new wing was added in 1961, providing an extra 42 beds, and in 1977 another multi-storey wing was added.
 In addition, Glencoe Lodge (now Mt Cook Lodge) was opened in 1967 and later expanded.
 Motels and chalets were also built, all under the management of the Tourist Hotel Corporation.

 The government sold the Tourist Hotel Corporation to South Pacific Hotels Corporation in 1990.
 Not long after, Trojan Holdings, a New Zealand tourism company founded and owned by a local family, purchased the Hermitage Hotel from them.
 Trojan added a new 60-room accommodation block to the Hermitage in 2001.

-Due to the Covid pandemic, it was announced in May 2020 that the Hermitage would close indefinitely with the loss of 157 jobs.
+Owing to the COVID-19 pandemic, it was announced in May 2020 that the Hermitage would close indefinitely with the loss of 157 jobs.
 The smaller Mt Cook Lodge was set to reopen from 24 September 2020, coinciding with the school holidays between terms 3 and 4, but the full hotel reopened instead in July 2020.
 By September, staff numbers were back up to about 70 and 130 rooms were open.
 Along with NZ Ski, also owned by Trojan Holdings, The Hermitage declined funds from the strategic tourism assets protection programme (Stapp).